afressancourt/IDEA-traffic-handling/README.md

 More about our problem statement: https://datatracker.ietf.org/doc/draft-aft-ai-traffic/

+You can leave comments, raise an issue or make a pull request [here](drafts/draft-aft-ai-traffic/)

 ## Side meetings

 In the frame of this initiative, we have organized a first side meeting during IETF 120.
 This side meeting will have a follow-up during IETF 121.